FadyGrAb/git-hooks/readme.md

 # Git Hooks CLI tool for custom hooks
+A CLI too to implement git-hooks in a automated fashion.
+It uses the normal git hooks flow.
+A great tool when studying or attending boot-camps.
+The implemented `mask` hook will protect you from committing your predefined sensitive secrets to your Github repo.
 > This is still a proof of concept.
 I've created it for educational purposes.
 Further work is still needed.
 ## How git hooks work:
 When using git, it can execute scripts before and after some git commands.
 You can read all about them form [here](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).